21 Movies That Have Hilarious Titles in Other Countries

 Super Power Dare Die Team

 You’re not going to be able to guess this one: Super Power Dare Die Team would have been the Chinese title for the Ghostbusters reboot starring Melissa McCarthy, Kristen Wiig, and Leslie Jones—had it ever been released.
 Guidelines in China forbid movies that “promote cults or superstition,” though the country’s censors said the official reason was that it wouldn’t appeal to the Chinese audience.
-You won’t want to miss these classic ’80s movies you probably should have seen by now.
+Hopefully, that doesn’t apply to any other classic ’80s movies you really should have seen by now.

 A Very Powerful Whale Runs to Heaven